Event Tree Analysis (ETA) — What It Is and How It Works

 • Process and system hazard analysis (HAZOP follow-ups)

-• Natural disaster modeling (e.g., rockslides and tsunamis)
+• Natural disaster modelling (e.g. rockslides and tsunamis)

 Each path through the tree represents a different scenario — each with its own risk level and probability.